GreyLimit/encode_decoder/README.md

 This rough-n-ready program has reached a point where it seems to be useful, even helpful, when working in this specific target area.
 The source code of the program itself is ... nothing to be proud of.
-It is functional and probably contains a few issues if somebody were to push ity outside its comfort zone.
+It is functional and probably contains a few issues if somebody were to push it outside its comfort zone.

 My thoughts are that the original 'line by line' approach to the syntax